mitkouwcad/ssync/README.md

 We tried [s3sync](http://www.s3sync.net/) but it blew our server load (we do in excess of 500,000 requests a day (page views, not including hits for images and what not, and the server needs to stay responsive).
-The secret sauce is using the *nix `find`, `xargs` and `openssl` commands to generate md5 checksums for comparison.
+The secret sauce is using the Unix `find`, `xargs` and `openssl` commands to generate md5 checksums for comparison.
 Seems to work quite well for us (we have almost 90,000 files to compare).